0xf4b1/traktor-streaming-proxy/README.md

 ## Setup

 1. You need to create a SSL certificate for the domain `api.beatport.com`.
 You can use the script in `cert/gen-cert.sh` to generate a new CA and the server certificate.
-You have to import the CA certificate into the trust store of the device running Traktor.

 2. Configure the server by adjusting the `config.properties` file in the project directory.
 Both Spotify and Tidal sources require an account.

-3. You can now choose between a prebuilt Docker container (3.1) or a manual setup (3.2) and continue in both cases with 4.
+3. You can now choose between a prebuilt Docker container (3.1) or building from source (3.2) and continue in both cases with 4.

 3.1 Docker